dotnet/AspNetCore.Docs/aspnetcore/blazor/javascript-interoperability/call-javascript-from-dotnet.md

 monikerRange: '>= aspnetcore-3.1'
 ms.author: riande
 ms.custom: mvc, devx-track-js
-ms.date: 05/10/2021
+ms.date: 05/11/2021
-no-loc: [Home, Privacy, Kestrel, appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR]
+no-loc: [Home, Privacy, Kestrel, appsettings.json, "ASP.NET Core Identity", cookie, Cookie, Blazor, "Blazor Server", "Blazor WebAssembly", "Identity", "Let's Encrypt", Razor, SignalR, JS, Promise]
 uid: blazor/js-interop/call-javascript-from-dotnet
 ---
 # Call JavaScript functions from .NET methods in ASP.NET Core Blazor

 This article covers invoking JavaScript (JS) functions from .NET.
 For information on how to call .NET methods from JS, see <xref:blazor/js-interop/call-dotnet-from-javascript>.

+To call into JS from .NET, inject the <xref:Microsoft.JSInterop.IJSRuntime> abstraction and call <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A?displayProperty=nameWithType>:

+* [`InvokeAsync<TValue>(String, Object[])`](xref:xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A)
+* [`InvokeAsync<TValue>(String, CancellationToken, Object[])`](xref:xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A)

+For <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A>:

-To call into JS from .NET, inject the <xref:Microsoft.JSInterop.IJSRuntime> abstraction.
-To issue JS interop calls, inject the <xref:Microsoft.JSInterop.IJSRuntime> abstraction in your component. <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> takes an identifier for the JS function that you wish to invoke along with any number of JSON-serializable arguments.
-The function identifier is relative to the global scope (`window`).
-If you wish to call `window.someScope.someFunction`, the identifier is `someScope.someFunction`.
-There's no need to register the function before it's called.
-The return type `T` must also be JSON serializable. `T` should match the .NET type that best maps to the JSON type returned.
+* The function identifier (`String`) is relative to the global scope (`window`).
+To call `window.someScope.someFunction`, the identifier is `someScope.someFunction`.
+* There's no need to register the function before it's called.
+* Pass any number of JSON-serializable arguments (`Object[]`).
+* The return type `TValue` must also be JSON serializable. `TValue` should match the .NET type that best maps to the JSON type returned.

-JS functions that return a [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) are called with <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A>. `InvokeAsync` unwraps the Promise and returns the value awaited by the Promise.
+* A [JS Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) is returned. <xref:Microsoft.JSInterop.IJSRuntime.InvokeAsync%2A> unwraps the [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise) and returns the value awaited by the [Promise](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Global_Objects/Promise).

-For Blazor Server apps with prerendering enabled, calling into JS isn't possible during the initial prerendering.
+For Blazor Server apps with prerendering enabled, calling into JS isn't possible during initial prerendering.
 JS interop calls must be deferred until after the connection with the browser is established.
 For more information, see the [Detect when a Blazor Server app is prerendering](#detect-when-a-blazor-server-app-is-prerendering) section.

 The following example is based on [`TextDecoder`](https://developer.mozilla.org/docs/Web/API/TextDecoder), a JS-based decoder.
 The example demonstrates how to invoke a JS function from a C# method that offloads a requirement from developer code to an existing JS API.
 The JS function accepts a byte array from a C# method, decodes the array, and returns the text to the component for display.